Interstate 69 in Texas: Route description

 Currently, the mainline I-69 begins just south of Rosenberg then continues to Sugar Land before entering through Downtown Houston before exiting through New Caney and ending at Cleveland where the route continues as US 59.

-When completed, I-69W and I-69E will merge together just south of Victoria, where mainline I-69 will follow US 59 northeast to Fort Bend County.
+If completed, I-69W and I-69E would merge together just south of Victoria, where mainline I-69 will follow US 59 northeast to Fort Bend County.
 In Greater Houston, I-69 follows US 59 (Southwest Freeway) from Fort Bend County to the west loop of I-610.
 I-69 then follows US 59 (Eastex Freeway) from the north loop of I-610 to the Montgomery–Liberty county line.

-From Houston, I-69 will follow US 59 to the north, serving Cleveland, Shepherd, Livingston, Lufkin, Nacogdoches, and Tenaha.
-From Tenaha, the I-69 mainline will head east into Louisiana along the US 84 corridor.
-In Texas, an Interstate route designated I-369 will proceed north along US 59 from Tenaha to Texarkana.
+From Houston, I-69 is intended to follow US 59 to the north, serving Cleveland, Shepherd, Livingston, Lufkin, Nacogdoches, and Tenaha.
+From Tenaha, the I-69 mainline would head east into Louisiana along the US 84 corridor.
+In Texas, an Interstate route designated I-369 would proceed north along US 59 from Tenaha to Texarkana.
 I-69 was originally planned to go to Carthage then leave US 59 to head in an east direction into Louisiana.